 DPA:2060 Dance and Society in Global Contexts3 s.h.

 Dance and other physical endeavors as embodied forms of knowledge and culture; U.S. dance practices; European and African dance cultures; aesthetic and political issues raised by concert dance (i.e., performance, choreography, spectatorship, criticism); ethnographic methods to examine the function of dance in cultural formation (i.e., spiritual, celebratory, social, political contexts); lecture, discussion, viewing, movement workshops, formal and informal writing, field research, and BLOG construction.
 GE: Engineering Be Creative; Literary, Visual, and Performing Arts.
 Same as DANC:2060.

 Students in the Creative Matters Living Learning Community collaborate in teams to create projects that blend arts and technology.
 Requirements: Creative Matters Living Learning Community resident.

 DPA:3075 Yoga Teacher Training3 s.h.

-Expansion of yoga and/or teaching knowledge; in-depth physical practice of yoga postures; basic yoga philosophy and texts; personal practice of meditation; yoga for various populations; anatomy of yoga postures; practice teaching within class structure.
+Exploration of in-depth knowledge of yoga in preparation for teaching through physical practice of yoga postures, study of basic yoga philosophy and texts, personal practice of meditation, yoga for various populations, anatomy of yoga postures, and practice teaching within class structure; two-semester course that results in a 200-hour yoga teacher certification.
 Corequisites: DANC:3070.
-Requirements: dance major and sophomore or higher standing.
+Requirements: sophomore or higher standing.
 Recommendations: previous experience taking yoga classes.
 Same as DANC:3075.

 DPA:3154 Introduction to Afro-Cuban Drumming1 s.h.